 An investment bank is a special division of a bank or a financial institution that aids large and complex financial transactions for companies, governments, and other entities.
-Investment banking is a very wide and subjective phenomenon and it can be structured in different ways.
-In this article, we will take a holistic approach and try to understand in detail each service that an investment bank provides.
+Investment banking is a very wide and subjective phenomenon, and it can be structured in different ways.
+In this article, we will take a holistic approach and try to understand each service that an investment bank provides.

 Types of Investment Banking Services